 This content has been automatically translated from Ukrainian.

-Ccoop (Scope) is a term that refers to scope of work, which must be completed to complete the project.
-Scope includes all tasks, functions, features, requirements and limitations that are defined and documented during project planning.
+Scope - is a term that refers to the amount of work that needs to be completed to finish a project.
+The scope includes all tasks, functions, features, requirements, and constraints that are defined and documented during project planning.

-Defining and managing a project scope is key to its successful implementation, as it helps to avoid unnecessary work and provides a clear understanding of expected results between all interested parties.
+The definition and management of project scope is crucial for its successful execution, as it helps avoid unnecessary work and ensures a clear understanding of expected outcomes among all stakeholders.

-Scope development it usually begins with the formulation of project goals and their division into specific tasks.
-This process may include the creation of a structured list of works (Work Breakdown Structure, WBS), which organizes and visualizes the scope of the project.
+Developing the scope usually begins with formulating project goals and breaking them down into specific tasks.
+This process may include creating a Work Breakdown Structure (WBS), which organizes and visualizes the project scope.

-Scope control <TAG1> is the process of monitoring project status and managing changes in the project scope.
-Importantly, any scope changes were carefully analyzed for impact on the overall budget, schedule and quality of the project before they were implemented.
+Scope control is the process of monitoring the project status and managing changes to the project scope.
+It is important that any changes to the scope are carefully analyzed for their impact on the overall budget, schedule, and quality of the project before they are implemented.

-The importance of a well-defined scope lies in the ability to manage the expectations of stakeholders and prevent from spreading the scope (scope creep), which can lead to delays, unnecessary costs and deterioration of the final results of the project.
+The importance of a clearly defined scope lies in the ability to manage stakeholder expectations and prevent scope creep, which can lead to delays, unnecessary costs, and deterioration of the project's final outcomes.

 This post doesn't have any additions from the author yet.